Opinion | Trump’s refugee ceiling is bad for everyone but bigots

 Further, it denies the U.S. government a credible voice when we want other countries to accept, and adequately vet, those displaced by war and persecution.

 Though refugees may arrive penniless, often with little or no English-language skills, they have demonstrated remarkable aptitude for economic and cultural integration and upward mobility.
-Multiple studies — including one authored by the Trump administration, which then tried to bury the results — have determined that refugees are net-positive fiscal and economic contributors to the United States.
+Multiple studies — including one written by the Trump administration, which then tried to bury the results — have determined that refugees are net-positive fiscal and economic contributors to the United States.
 They start businesses in higher numbers than native-born Americans and have helped revitalize struggling communities in places such as Oklahoma City and Buffalo.

 Of course, Trump might ignore such broad humanitarian, strategic and economic benefits in favor of his perceived political interests.
 But here, too, he misjudges.